winitzki/scall/tutorial/programming_dhall.md

 When we define `F` as above, it turns out that the type `C` is _equivalent_ to the type of (finite) lists with integer values.

-The Church encoding construction works in the same way for any recursion scheme `F`.
+The Church encoding construction works in the same way for any structure functor `F`.
 Given `F`, one defines the corresponding Church-encoded type `C` by:

 ```dhall